Why It's Important to Remove Makeup at the End of the Day

 At Night, the Skin Is More Vulnerable to Substances Left on the Skin Surface

 The Essential Information

 At night, the skin becomes more porous.
-This make it more likely that ingredients in makeup or pollutants trapped in makeup might penetrate the skin.
+This makes it more likely that ingredients in makeup, or pollutants trapped in makeup, might penetrate the skin.
 This is especially true for acne-prone skin, which is already more porous than healthy skin.
 It is therefore good practice to remove makeup with gentle makeup removers before bed.

 Hard Science is Lacking: There are no direct studies on how leaving makeup on the skin affects acne, but until we have that, it is safest to remove makeup before bed.

 Healthy skin is our first line of defense against many harmful substances that our bodies come in contact with, such as pollutants and bacteria.
 This is why the outer layer of our skin is known as the skin barrier.
 The skin barrier is like our outer "armor," protecting our bodies from physical damage, from chemicals in our environment, and from bacteria and viruses.1

 According to an article published in 2016 in the journal Life Sciences, "[The] skin is the largest organ in body, and acts as the first and most important defense barrier against environmental contaminants.
 Skin is always exposed to the contaminants, and various…chemicals can be absorbed into the skin."1

 Unfortunately, the skin barrier is not always in excellent working order.
 Acne-prone people tend to have a weakened skin barrier.
 This makes their skin more vulnerable to substances left on the skin surface, which can seep in and cause irritation.
 Since we know that irritation can make acne worse, acne-prone people need to be especially careful about what substances come into contact with their skin.